dgluna/korea-sns/readme.txt

 * The ability to change the icon title of KakaoTalk message has been added.
 * When you send a message KakaoTalk has been enhanced to maintain the ratio of the thumbnail images.

+= 1.4.6 =
+* If the image is too small for KakaoTalk message (horizontally or vertically, or if less than 80 pixels) Fixed an error that occurred.
+* The image rate of KakaoTalk message Fixed an issue that is not reflected correctly.

 == Upgrade Notice ==

 = 1.0 =